Dolphin: Senses

 A dolphin ear has specific adaptations to the marine environment.
 In humans, the middle ear works as an impedance equalizer between the outside air's low impedance and the cochlear fluid's high impedance.
 In dolphins, and other marine mammals, there is no great difference between the outer and inner environments.
 Instead of sound passing through the outer ear to the middle ear, dolphins receive sound through the throat, from which it passes through a low-impedance fat-filled cavity to the inner ear.
 The ear is acoustically isolated from the skull by air-filled sinus pockets, which allow for greater directional hearing underwater.

-Dolphins send out high frequency clicks from an organ known as a melon.
+Dolphins generate sounds independently of respiration using recycled air that passes through air sacs and phonic (alternatively monkey) lips.
+Integral to the lips are oil-filled organs called dorsal bursae that have been suggested to be homologous to the sperm whale's spermaceti organ.
+High-frequency clicks pass through the sound-modifying organs of the extramandibular fat body, intramandibular fat body and the melon.
 This melon consists of fat, and the skull of any such creature containing a melon will have a large depression.
 This allows dolphins to use echolocation for orientation.
 Though most dolphins do not have hair, they do have hair follicles that may perform some sensory function.
 Beyond locating an object, echolocation also provides the animal with an idea on an object's shape and size, though how exactly this works is not yet understood.
 The small hairs on the rostrum of the boto (river dolphins of South America) are believed to function as a tactile sense, possibly to compensate for the boto's poor eyesight.